apereo/cas/docs/cas-server-documentation/integration/Configuring-Google-Analytics.md

 </dependency>
 ```

+Furthermore, CAS presents the ability to drop in a special cookie upon successful authentication events to be later process
+and consumed by Google Analytics.
+The value of this cookie is determined as a principal/authentication attribute.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#google-analytics-integration).
+To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#google-analytics).